Fox Professing

 Prilleltensky, Isaac (1990).
 Enhancing the Social Ethics of Psychology: Toward a Psychology at the Service of Social Change.
 Canadian Psychology, 31, 310-319.

-Prilleltensky, I. (1997).
+Prilleltensky, Isaac.
+(1997).
 Values, Assumptions, and Practices: Assessing the Moral Implications of Psychological Discourse and Action.
 American Psychologist.

 Prilleltensky, Isaac, & Fox, Dennis (Eds.)
 (1997).
 Introducing Critical Psychology: Values, Assumptions and the Status Quo.
 Chapter in D. Fox & I. Prilleltensky (Eds.), Critical Psychology: An Introduction.
 London: Sage Publications.